 The course is in two trainings, and consultation components take place after each.

-Session 1 is usually sufficient for work with uncomplicated Post Traumatic Stress Disorder in most clients.
+Weekend 1 is usually sufficient for work with uncomplicated Post Traumatic Stress Disorder in most clients.

 - Class 1: History, Trauma, Research